coskundeniz/ad_clicker/README.md

 ## How to run

+* You need to see `(env)` at the beginning of your command prompt that is showing virtual environment is activated.

 ```
 usage: python ad_clicker.py [-h] [-q QUERY] [-e EXCLUDES] [-t AD_VISIT_TIME] [--headless] [-p PROXY] [-pf PROXY_FILE] [--auth] [--incognito]